 While these are generally accepted guidelines, in the end, shaking or stirring still comes down to personal preference.
 What sort of suicidal bartender would try to argue with James Bond when he asks for a shaken martini?

-This post was originally published on October 26, 2009 and was updated with new images, links, and text on February 22, 2019.
+This post was originally published in 2009 and has been updated with new images, links, and text.